 Dr. Gordon has taught at the Catholic University of America, the University of Maryland, George Mason University, and Virginia Commonwealth University.
 He has consulted with numerous city and state governments throughout the United States and around the world, as well as the governments of the Republic of Poland, the island of Vieques in Puerto Rico, and the Federated States of Micronesia.
 He has also served as a consultant to various government agencies, the United States Navy, businesses, non-profit organizations, associations, colleges and universities, and the United Nations.

 Dr. Gordon has also worked for Arlington County, Virginia, and the United States Department of Labor.
 He holds a bachelor’s degree from The Citadel, a master’s degree from George Washington University, and a doctorate in International Economics from the Catholic University of America.

-He is the author of 12 books and numerous articles on strategic planning, economic development, leadership styles and other management topics.
-His most recent books are Reinventing Local and Regional Economies (CRC Press, 2011) and The Formula for Economic Growth on Main Street America (CRC Press, 2009).
-He is also the author of The Economic Viability of Micropolitan Areas, to be published in 2013 by CRC Press.
+He is the author of 13 books and numerous articles on strategic planning, economic development, leadership styles and other management topics.
+His most recent book is The Economic Viability of Micropolitan Areas (CRC Press, 2013).
+He also is the author of Reinventing Local and Regional Economies (CRC Press, 2011) and The Formula for Economic Growth on Main Street America (CRC Press, 2009).

 Dr. Gordon is the 2003 recipient of the prestigious Israel Freedom Award of the Israel Bonds organization.
 In 2006, Dr. Gordon became the first American to address the All-Parliamentary Exports Group in the British House of Commons.
 In 2007, Dr. Gordon was accepted for inclusion on the roster of Fulbright Senior Scholars.
 In 2007, Dr. Gordon was named a Fellow of the International Economic Development Council.